 Notes: The table reports estimates for discretion from local linear regressions, which includes the difference of the reserve price from the 300,000 euro threshold and an interaction between this variable and an indicator variable for discretion.
 Panel A (B) [C] includes control for Social Capital index (Corruption index) [Length of civil trial].
 Rows 1 (9) [17] and 2 (10) [18] report the regression of the outcomes on an indicator variable equal to one if the reserve price is below 300,000 euro (ITT effects); rows 3 (11) [19] and 4 (12) [20] report the Coefficient and SEs (in parenthesis) of the Social Capital index (Corruption index) [Length of civil trial].
-Rows 5 (13) [21] and 6 (14) [22] the IV-LATE estimates of V-LATE estimates of the effects of discretion on the outcomes (Trattativa Privuta), which use the indicator variable equal to one if the reserve price is below 300,000 euro as instrument (Fuzzy RDD); rows 7 (15) [23] and 8 (16) [24] report the Coefficient and SEs (in parenthesis) of the Social Capital index (Corruption index) [Length of civil trial].
-The dependent variables are: in column 1, Trattativa Privuta, a dummy equal to one for works assigned with a more discretionary procedure; in column 2, Winning Rebate, the percentage discount over the reserve price; in column 3, the number of bidders; in column 4, Work Length, the number of days from the first day of work until the effective end of the project, which represent the effective duration of the works; in column 5, Delay, the difference in days between the effective end of the project and the contractual deadline; in column 6, Cost Overrun, the ratio between the difference in the final cost and the awarding cost; in column 8, Incumbent Winner, a dummy equal to one if the waven grave the average value of the average value of the dependent variables; Bandwidth reports the optimal bandwidth calculated using the IIB work in 9 (\\\).
+Rows 5 (13) [21] and 6 (14) [22] the IV-LATE estimates estimates of V-LATE estimates of the effects of discretion on the outcomes (Trattativa Privata), which use the indicator variable equal to one if the reserve price is below 300,000 euro as instrument (Fuzzy RDD); rows 7 (15) [23] and 8 (16) [24] report the Coefficient and SEs (in parenthesis) of the Social Capital index (Corruption index) [Length of civil trial].
+The dependent variables are: in column 1, Trattativa Privata, a dummy equal to one for works assigned with a more discretionary procedure; in column 2, Winning Rebate, the percentage discount over the reserve price; in column 1, Trattativa Privata, a dummy equal to end of the project, which represent the effective duration of the works; in column 5, Delay, the difference in days between the effective end of the project and the contractual deadline; in column 6, Cost Overrun, the ratio between the difference in the final cost and the awarding cost (reserve price discounted by the winning rebate) and the awarding cost; in column 7, Local Winner, a dummy equal to one for a winner that has won at least one other auction held by the same buyer within a year from the current auction; in 9 column, S.R.L a dummy equal to one if the winning firm is a limited liability firm.
+Observations reports the number of observations; Average reports the average va compared the full sample described in Table 1, because we restrict the analysis the optimal bandwidth sample, as in Imbens and Kalyanaraman (2012)